 \section{Abstract}

 Long-horizon tasks, which have a large discount factor, pose a challenge for most conventional reinforcement learning (RL) algorithms.
 Algorithms such as Value Iteration and Temporal Difference (TD) learning have a slow convergence rate and become inefficient in these tasks.
 When the transition distributions are given, PID~VI was recently introduced to accelerate the convergence of Value Iteration using ideas from control theory.
-Inspired by this, we introduce PID TD Learning and PID Q-Learning algorithms for the RL setting in which only samples from the environment are available.
-We give theoretical analysis of their convergence and acceleration compared to their traditional counterparts.
+Inspired by this, we introduce PID TD Learning and PID Q-Learning algorithms for the RL setting, in which only samples from the environment are available.
+We give a theoretical analysis of the convergence of PID TD Learning and its acceleration compared to the conventional TD Learning.
 We also introduce a method for adapting PID gains in the presence of noise and empirically verify its effectiveness.